For many farmworkers across Washington state, the risks of working on the front lines during the pandemic have been compounded by an “infodemic.”

 Page | October 08, 2020

 Washington counties where DEOHS works DEOHS provides health and safety services and leads environmental and occupational research projects in 34 of 39 Washington counties.
-Last updated: 2020
+Data from 2020